A fast, large-scale optimal transport algorithm for holographic beam shaping: Conclusions

 \begin{backmatter} \bmsection{Funding} This work was supported by the Gordon and Betty Moore Foundation Grant GBMF7945 and the NSF QLCI Award No. OMA-2016244. \bmsection{Disclosures} The authors declare no conflicts of interest.

-\bmsection{Data Availability Statement} No data were generated or analyzed in the presented research. \bmsection{Data availability} No data were generated or analyzed in the presented research.
+\bmsection{Data availability} No data were generated or analyzed in the presented research.
 Code for generating all figures and graphs are available upon reasonable request. \bmsection{Supplemental document} See Supplement 1 for supporting content.

 \end{backmatter}